 Headlines and Copy

 This is an easy website element to audit.
 Start by looking at your headlines and related copy to see if they’re straightforward.
-Are you asking the right questions and promoting the benefits that your personas care the most about?
+Are you asking the right questions and promoting the benefits your personas care the most about?

-To better appeal to your top personas, use HubSpot’s smart content tool to display more relevant copy based on your users’ tracked data.
+Pro tip: To better appeal to your top personas, use HubSpot’s smart content tool to display more relevant copy based on your users’ tracked data.

-Website Content and Other Content
+Website and Other Content